-- Molalla Forest Road Bike/Ped Pathway Ph 1 See Street Projects above. - Creamery Creek Park This project will design and construct a small neighborhood park on Mary Drive next to Creamery Creek. - Park Acquisition This project will allow the City to acquire land for a future park.
-No specific location has been determined at this time. - Police Department - We are contributing to this line so we can build a much needed Police Facility.
+- Molalla Forest Road Bike/Ped Pathway See Street Projects above. - Clark Park Ph 4 This project will construct an ADA accessible path loop through the park and provide multiple standard and ADA accessible picnic table areas along the loop path. - Park Acquisition This project will allow the City to acquire land for a future park.
+No specific location has been determined at this time. - Parks Master Plan Update This project will begin in the spring of 2022 to update the current parks master plan and provide detailed project costs for upgrades to existing parks and the expansion of the park system.